Delhi municipal bypolls: AAP wins 4 wards, Congress 1 | Politics

 The AAP candidates won from Kalyanpuri, Rohin-C, Trilokpuri and Shalimar Bagh North wards.

-Deputy Chief Minister Manish Sisodia in a tweet congratulated the party workers for the victory and said people were fed up with the BJP and would bring in Chief Minister Arvind Kejriwal's politics of honesty and work in the municipal corporation of Delhi (MCD) polls next year.
+According to the State Election Commission, the AAP polled the highest 46.10 per cent votes in the bypolls, followed by 27.29 per cent by the BJP and 21.84 per cent by the Congress.

-The BJP had retained all three municipal corporations in Delhi in the 2017 civic polls with the AAP finishing a distant second.
+''The people of Delhi have once again voted in the name of work.
+Congratulations to all.
+The people are fed up with misrule of the BJP at MCD for 15 years.
+People are desperate to bring the AAP to rule the MCD,'' Kejriwal tweeted after the party's victory.

 AAP candidate Dhirender Kumar won the Kalyanpuri ward by 7,043 votes.
-AAP's Vijay Kumar defeated BJP's Om Prakash by a margin of 4,986 votes in Trilokpuri.
+The party candidate Vijay Kumar from Trilokpuri defeated BJP's Om Prakash by a margin of 4,986 votes.

 AAP's Sunita Mishra defeated Surbhi Jaju of the BJP in Shalimar Bagh ward by 2,705 votes.
 The seat was earlier held by the BJP.